zama-ai/tfhe-rs/mockups/tfhe-hpu-mockup/Readme.md

 ## Brief
 Simulation _drop-in-replacement_ implementation of HPU Hardware.
-This mockup implementation could be paired seamlessly with `tfhe-hpu-backend` compiled without any hardware support (i.e. `hpu-xrt`).
+This mockup implementation could be paired seamlessly with `tfhe-hpu-backend` compiled without any hardware support (i.e. `hpu-aved` or `hpu-xrt`).
 Indeed, without hardware support, `tfhe-hpu-backend` calls to low-level FFI are replaced by IPC calls and could be intercepted by this mockup implementation.

 Objectives of this mockup are as follows: